-Briefings will be offered in person via video.
+Briefings will be offered in person.
 At least one adult household member must attend the briefing.
 If the family does not show for the first briefing, a second invitation will be sent.
 If the family does not attend the second briefing, a letter will be sent with the required paperwork and a link to the briefing video.
 All adult household members will be required to view the video.
 Briefing must be viewed and required paperwork must be signed and submitted by the deadline provided in the invitation letter.
-If the deadline is missed, the application will be inactivated. a second and final notice will be sent with a deadline.
-Failure to comply with the second notice will result in inactivation of the application.
+If the deadline is missed, the application will be inactivated.